gauravcodepro/gauravcodepro/README.md

 **Professional Aptitude**
 - I read scientific aptitude to increase my work potential for continous development:
+- I think very precisely before speaking as what has spoken cant be fetched back.
+- Pro-active in making effective communication as communication leads to result oriented approaches.
 - Bring your skills to the work and show them as that will raise your value. - Jihm Rohn
 - I raise my value and respect those who respect my skills and value."
-- If there is no outcome means that there is no existence and baseless words have no value.
+- If there is no outcome or visbility means that there is no existence and baseless and non-existence words have no value.
 - There is no limit but if you put your efforts right, everyday you see a new skill added.
 - Effectively work with those, who talk to you and not other way around.
-Indirect approaches never generate effective results.
+Indirect approaches never generate results.

 **Bioinformatics**
 - Plant, bacterial and fungal genomes, transcriptomes, organelle, metagenomics and phylogenomics.